digital-fabric/syntropy/README.md

 └ robots.txt
 ```

-The routing follows the file hierarchy, and Syntropy knows how to serve static
+Syntropy knows how to serve static asset files (CSS, JS, images...) as well as
-asset files (CSS, JS, images...) as well as render markdown files and run custom
+render markdown files and run modules written in Ruby.
-Ruby code.

 ## What does a Syntropic Ruby module look like?